Bryan Reynolds Player Props: Pirates vs. Nationals

 Bryan Reynolds At The Plate

-- Reynolds has 28 hits to go with a slugging percentage of .548, both of which are tops among Pittsburgh hitters this season.
+- Reynolds leads Pittsburgh with a slugging percentage of .566, fueled by 14 extra-base hits.

-- Among qualified hitters in MLB, he ranks 26th in batting average, 92nd in on-base percentage, and 19th in slugging.
+- Among qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks 72nd and he is 15th in slugging.

+- Reynolds is batting .471 during his last outings and is on a five-game hitting streak.

-- Reynolds has an RBI in 12 of 24 games this season, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Reynolds has had at least one RBI in 53.8% of his games this year (14 of 26), with more than one RBI four times (15.4%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.